-WETLAND VALUE
+1792 WETLAND VALUE

-The importance of a wetland with respect to the individual or collective functions it provides.
+The importance of a wetland with respect to the individual or collective functions it

-WETLAND VEGETATION

-Those plants classified as Obligate, Facultative Wetland or Facultative in the U.S. Fish and Wildlife Service publication, Wetland Plants of the State of Maine, 1986, as amended or superseded.

-WETLANDS ASSOCIATED WITH RIVERS

-Wetlands contiguous with or adjacent to a river, and which during normal high water are connected by surface water to the river.
-Also included are wetlands which are separated from the river by a berm, causeway or similar feature less than 100 feet in width, and which have a surface elevation at or below the normal high-water line of the river.
-Wetlands associated with rivers are considered to be part of that great pond or river.
+1794 provides.
+1795 WETLAND VEGETATION 1796 Those plants classified as Obligate, Facultative Wetland or Facultative in the U.S. Fish and 1797 Wildlife Service publication, Wetland Plants of the State of Maine, 1986, as amended or 1798 superseded.
+1799 WETLANDS ASSOCIATED WITH RIVERS 1800 Wetlands contiguous with or adjacent to a river, and which during normal high water are 1801 connected by surface water to the river.
+Also included are wetlands which are separated 1802 from the river by a berm, causeway or similar feature less than 100 feet in width, and which 1803 have a surface elevation at or below the normal high-water line of the river.
+Wetlands 1804 associated with rivers are considered to be part of that great pond or river.
+1805 WETLANDS IMPACT 1806 Any disturbance, including but not limited to filling, dredging, draining, bridging and 1807 cutting or clearing of vegetation in the wetland and buffer areas.
+1808 WHARF 1809 A structure on the shore, parallel to the shoreline of navigable waters, alongside of which 1810 vessels can be brought for loading or unloading.
+1811 WHOLESALE BUSINESS 1812 The sale of goods not produced on the premises primarily to customers engaged in the 1813 business of reselling the goods.
+1814 WIRELESS COMMUNICATION SERVICES FACILITIES (WCSF) 1815 Any structure, antenna, tower or other device which provides radio/television transmission, 1816 commercial mobile wireless services, unlicensed wireless services, cellular phone services, 1817 specialized mobile radio communications (SMR), common carrier wireless exchange access 1818 services, and personal communications service (PCS) or pager services, and associated 1819 development.

-WETLANDS IMPACT

-Any disturbance, including but not limited to filling, dredging, draining, bridging and cutting or clearing of vegetation in the wetland and buffer areas.

-WHARF

-A structure on the shore, parallel to the shoreline of navigable waters, alongside of which vessels can be brought for loading or unloading.

-WHOLESALE BUSINESS

-The sale of goods not produced on the premises primarily to customers engaged in the business of 16.3 Definitions - Page 42 of 43 reselling the goods.

-WIRELESS COMMUNICATION SERVICES FACILITIES (WCSF)

-Any structure, antenna, tower or other device which provides radio/television transmission, commercial mobile wireless services, unlicensed wireless services, cellular phone services, specialized mobile radio communications (SMR), common carrier wireless exchange access services, and personal communications service (PCS) or pager services, and associated development.
 Telecommunications facilities are considered a principal use.

-WORK

-Activity related to physical change for improvements and not the engineering, production or correction of construction drawings, or real estate marketing.

-YARD, ACCESSORY BUILDING SIDE AND REAR

-In the R-RL, R-U, R-S and B-L Zones, accessory building side and rear yard setbacks that are at least 10 feet, except no building may be closer than 30 feet to a principal building on an adjoining lot.
+1820 WORK 1821 Activity related to physical change for improvements and not the engineering, production or 1822 correction of construction drawings, or real estate marketing.
+1823 YARD, ACCESSORY BUILDING SIDE AND REAR 1824 In the R-RL, R-U, R-S and B-L Zones, accessory building side and rear yard setbacks that 1825 are at least 10 feet, except no building may be closer than 30 feet to a principal building on 1826 an adjoining lot.
+1827 YARD, FRONT 1828 An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting 1829 not more than 24 inches, on the same lot with the building between the front line of the

-YARD, FRONT

-An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting not more than 24 inches, on the same lot with the building between the front line of the building and the front line of the lot and extending the full width of the lot as it abuts along a public or private street.

-YARD, REAR

-An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting not more than 24 inches, on the same lot with the building between the rear line of the building and the rear line of the lot and extending the full width of the lot.

-YARD, SIDE

-An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting not more than 24 inches, on the same lot with the building situated between the building and the side line of the lot and extending from the front yard to the rear yard.
-Any lot line not a rear line or a front line will be deemed a side line.
+1830 building and the front line of the lot and extending the full width of the lot as it abuts along 1831 a public or private street.
+1832 YARD, REAR 1833 An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting 1834 not more than 24 inches, on the same lot with the building between the rear line of the 1835 building and the rear line of the lot and extending the full width of the lot.
+1836 YARD, SIDE An open area unoccupied by any structure, excluding cornices, eaves or gutters projecting 1837 1838 not more than 24 inches, on the same lot with the building situated between the building and rear line or a front line will be deemed a side line.